 Although I have already mentioned a stadium in Ohio I thought I would speak of one more, a professional football stadium that I attended with my dad and uncle as a kid that no longer exists: Municipal Stadium in Cleveland Ohio, often called the “mistake by the lake” and home of the Cleveland Browns.
-I LOVED that stadium (shown on the left) not so much for kind of Mad Max drab appearance but for the personal memories, AND the Browns won a lot there too:
+I LOVED that stadium (shown on the right) not so much for kind of Mad Max drab appearance but for the personal memories, AND the Browns won a lot there too:

-I have to admit though that the replacement stadium, First Energy shown on the right, where the newly minted Browns play is pretty nice, both formally and in terms of cleanliness.
+I have to admit though that the replacement stadium, First Energy shown on the left, where the newly minted Browns play is pretty nice, both formally and in terms of cleanliness.
 But the Browns lose a lot in this new facility.

 Speaking of stadiums I loved (although impossible to get to) was Candlestick Park in San Francisco.
 At eye level from the freeway I always thought it looked like a spaceship that had landed on Candlestick Point, but like in Cleveland it was demolished: